shekharshekharraj/EduVerify-Android-Document-Verification-Academic-Tracker-App/README.md

-# EduVerify – Android Document Verification & Academic Tracker App
+# EduVerify – Android Document Verification & Academic Tracker App// "Master Branch"

 EduVerify is a modular and scalable Android application built to simplify academic document verification and student record management.
 Designed using modern Android development practices, it provides a secure, seamless experience for students and administrators alike.